DuraMAT/pvpro/README.md

 ## Method
 PV-Pro can estimates 10 essential PV module parameters (listed below) at the reference condition (STC) using only production (DC voltage and current) and weather data (irradiance and temperature).
 Specifically, PV-Pro has 2 steps:
-- **Pre-processing**: identify outliers, clear sky, operating conditions, etc.
+- **Pre-processing**: Identify outliers, clear sky, operating conditions, etc.
 - **Parameter extraction**: Fit a single-diode model (SDM) to get the estimated SDM parameters by minimizing the differences between the measured and modeled voltage & current.
 Then use the SDM parameters to estimate the IV parameters at STC.

 | SDM parameters at STC | IV parameters at STC |